 A web service is not a map or layer, and it often does not serve as the end product for users.
 Instead, client apps query the service to receive information they can use in maps and other GIS products.
 A variety of geospatial services are available, representing different types of content such as maps, scenes, geoprocessing tools, geodatabases, and imagery.

-Web services are run on ArcGIS Server sites and are often published to the sites from ArcGIS Pro.
+Web services are run on ArcGIS Server sites and are often published to the sites from ArcGIS Pro or ArcMap.
 Services in ArcGIS Server receive queries from clients and return responses based on their data and configurations.
 The ArcGIS Enterprise portal, ArcGIS Online, and a wide range of Esri apps and developer tools are designed to use ArcGIS Server services, as are many third-party products.

-Once a service has been published to your ArcGIS Server site from ArcGIS Pro, you can manage the service—secure or share it, change its settings, troubleshoot, and improve its performance.
+Once a service has been published to your ArcGIS Server site from ArcGIS Pro or ArcMap, you can manage the service—secure or share it, change its settings, troubleshoot, and improve its performance.
 Service management can be done in the ArcGIS Server Manager app and the ArcGIS Server Administrator Directory.

 This section of the ArcGIS Server help explains the various services available and provides workflows and recommendations for managing the services in your ArcGIS Server site.
 Specific workflow steps for publishing services can be found in the ArcGIS Pro documentation and the ArcGIS Desktop documentation that covers ArcMap.

 Services and the ArcGIS Enterprise portal